 Well done, everyone, you deserve it!

-Several members of the project team and HTCP were able to attend yesterday evening's award event and there is special coverage in this week's West Sussex County Times on the event.
+Several members of the project team and HTCP were able to attend the award event and there was special coverage in the West Sussex County Times on the event.

 Read the WSCT article all about the awards evening here

-We shall let Biffa Award know of the award as we are sure that they will be equally as pleased!
+Biffa Award were informed of the award and we are sure that they were equally as pleased!

 7th October 2013